-The following contracts (not being contracts in the ordinary course of business) have been entered into by us or any of our subsidiaries within the two years preceding the date of this prospectus and are or may be material:
+The following contracts (not being contracts in the ordinary course of business) have been entered into by us or any of our subsidiaries within the two years preceding the date of this document and are or may be material:

-a merger agreement dated September 14, 2010 entered into between Shenyang Yuanda and Shenyang Yuanda Electrical Installing Co., Ltd. (瀋陽遠大機電安裝有限公司, "Shenyang Yuanda Electrical Installing") pursuant to which Shenyang Yuanda merged with Shenyang Yuanda Electrical Installing and Shenyang Yuanda Electrical Installing was then dissolved;

-- (b) a share transfer agreement dated November 12, 2010 entered into between Yuanda Singapore as transferor and Yuanda Hong Kong as transferee pursuant to which Yuanda Singapore transferred its 25% interest in Shenyang Yuanda to Yuanda Hong Kong at a consideration of RMB328,152,400; - (c) a share transfer agreement dated November 12, 2010 entered into between the Yuanda Group as transferor and Yuanda Hong Kong as transferee pursuant to which the Yuanda Group transferred its 75% interest in Shenyang Yuanda to Yuanda Hong Kong at a consideration of RMB984,457,100; - (d) a subscription agreement dated November 19, 2010 entered into between Standard Chartered Private Equity (Mauritius) III Limited, Mr. Kang, Best Outlook, Neo Pioneer and our Company pursuant to which Standard Chartered Private Equity (Mauritius) III Limited agreed to subscribe for 685 series A redeemable convertible preference shares in our Company for an aggregate subscription price of US\$50 million; - (e) a deed of indemnity dated April 12, 2011 given by Mr. Kang and Best Outlook in favor of our Company in respect of losses, costs and expenses incurred by the Group in any way whatsoever as a result of or in connection with, or any claims resulting from or arising as a result of or in connection with, any of (i) the transfer of the 25% equity interest in Shenyang Yuanda from Goldenwin to Yuanda Singapore on 24 July 2002; (ii) the transfer of such 25% equity interest in Shenyang Yuanda from Yuanda Singapore to the Company in November 2010; and (iii) the Company's ownership in the 25% equity interest of Shenyang Yuanda following such transfer (for details of such transfers, please refer to the sections headed "History and Reorganization - Transfer of interest in Shenyang Yuanda by Goldenwin" and "History and Reorganization - Restructuring of Shenyang Yuanda"); - (f) the deed of indemnity dated April 12, 2011 given by our Controlling Shareholders in favor of our Company (for itself and as trustee for each of its present subsidiaries) in respect of, amongst others, taxation and property matters referred to in the sub-section headed "Tax and other indemnities" in this Appendix; - (g) the deed of non-competition dated April 12, 2011 given by our Controlling Shareholders in favor of our Company as detailed in the paragraph headed "Relationship with our Controlling Shareholders - Non-competition Undertaking" of this prospectus; - (h) a cornerstone investment agreement dated April 11, 2011 between our Company, Atlantis Investment Management (Hong Kong) Limited, Deutsche Bank AG, Hong Kong Branch, J.P.
-Morgan Securities (Asia Pacific) Limited, Standard Chartered Securities (Hong Kong) Limited and BOCI Asia Limited pursuant to which Atlantis Investment Management (Hong Kong) Limited agreed to subscribe at the Offer Price for such number of Offer Shares that may be purchased with US\$30 million, rounded down to the nearest board lot; and - (i) the Hong Kong Underwriting Agreement.
+- (a) a merger agreement dated September 14, 2010 entered into between Shenyang Yuanda and Shenyang Yuanda Electrical Installing Co., Ltd. (瀋陽遠大機電安裝有限公司, "Shenyang Yuanda Electrical Installing") pursuant to which Shenyang Yuanda merged with Shenyang Yuanda Electrical Installing and Shenyang Yuanda Electrical Installing was then dissolved; - (b) a share transfer agreement dated November 12, 2010 entered into between Yuanda Singapore as transferor and Yuanda Hong Kong as transferee pursuant to which Yuanda Singapore transferred its 25% interest in Shenyang Yuanda to Yuanda Hong Kong at a consideration of RMB328,152,400; - (c) a share transfer agreement dated November 12, 2010 entered into between the Yuanda Group as transferor and Yuanda Hong Kong as transferee pursuant to which the Yuanda Group transferred its 75% interest in Shenyang Yuanda to Yuanda Hong Kong at a consideration of RMB984,457,100; - (d) a subscription agreement dated November 19, 2010 entered into between Standard Chartered Private Equity (Mauritius) III Limited, Mr. Kang, Best Outlook, Neo Pioneer and our Company pursuant to which Standard Chartered Private Equity (Mauritius) III Limited agreed to subscribe for 685 series A redeemable convertible preference shares in our Company for an aggregate subscription price of US\$50 million; - (e) a deed of indemnity dated April 12, 2011 given by Mr. Kang and Best Outlook in favor of our Company in respect of losses, costs and expenses incurred by the Group in any way whatsoever as a result of or in connection with, or any claims resulting from or arising as a result of or in connection with, any of (i) the transfer of the 25% equity interest in Shenyang Yuanda from Goldenwin to Yuanda Singapore on 24 July 2002; (ii) the transfer of such 25% equity interest in Shenyang Yuanda from Yuanda Singapore to the Company in November 2010; and (iii) the Company's ownership in the 25% equity interest of Shenyang Yuanda following such transfer (for details of such transfers, please refer to the sections headed "History and Reorganization Transfer of interest in Shenyang Yuanda by Goldenwin" and "History and Reorganization Restructuring of Shenyang Yuanda"); - (f) the deed of indemnity dated April 12, 2011 given by our Controlling Shareholders in favor of our Company (for itself and as trustee for each of its present subsidiaries) in respect of, amongst others, taxation and property matters referred to in the sub-section headed "Tax and other indemnities" in this Appendix;

+- (g) the deed of non-competition dated April 12, 2011 given by our Controlling Shareholders in favor of our Company as detailed in the paragraph headed "Relationship with our Controlling Shareholders Non-competition Undertaking" of this document;

+- (h) [●]

+- (i) [●].